 MOENA recognizes that its members have significant professional, business and personal interests and relationships.
 Therefore, MOENA has determined that the most appropriate manner to address actual, potential or apparent conflicts of interest is initially through liberal disclosure of any relationship or interest which might be construed as resulting in such a conflict.
 Disclosure under this Conflict of Interest policy (“Policy”) should not be construed as creating a presumption of impropriety or as automatically precluding someone from participating in an MOENA activity or decision-making process.
 Rather, it reflects ENA’s recognition of the many factors that can influence one’s judgment, and a desire to make as much information as possible available to other participants in MOENA-related matters to allow them to properly weigh/address the interests of others and, as necessary, to implement a plan to properly manage conflicts.

-All members of the Missouri State council, committee members, volunteers and other individuals involved in a decision-making process on behalf of MOENA (collectively, “Covered Persons”) are to act at all times solely in the best interest of MOENA and to fully disclose any personal, professional or business interests that conflict, potentially conflict, or appear to conflict, directly or indirectly, with the affected activity or decision.
+All members of the MOENA, committee members, volunteers and other individuals involved in a decision-making process on behalf of MOENA (collectively, “Covered Persons”) are to act at all times solely in the best interest of MOENA and to fully disclose any personal, professional or business interests that conflict, potentially conflict, or appear to conflict, directly or indirectly, with the affected activity or decision.
 Conflicting interests may relate to ENA’s programs and services (e.g. educational courses) or its operations (e.g. contracts with third parties).
 In addition, Covered Persons may not use their position for individual advantage or advantage of a relative or business associate.

 All Covered Persons must comply with this Policy and annually sign and submit a disclosure form (i) acknowledging that he/she is aware of and has read the Policy; and (ii) disclosing the information described above.
 If, subsequent to any such annual disclosure (but prior to execution of a new annual disclosure form), a Covered Person becomes aware of a relationship required to be disclosed, such Covered Person shall promptly make the required disclosure by submitting a revised Disclosure Statement identifying the organization, business, group, entity, etc. and describing the nature of the relationship.
-Each newly appointed or elected committee member will be required to submit a conflict of interest statement.
+Each newly appointed or elected committee member will be required to submit a Conflict of Interest statement.

 The Compliance Committee and MOENA President will review all volunteer disclosure statements in which a conflict is disclosed, and consult with others in confidence as needed and appropriate, to determine whether any conflicts exist and recommend appropriate action to the MOENA Executive Committee or, as applicable, committee members, to interpret and apply this Policy after taking into consideration the Compliance Committee and MOENA Presidents recommendation and the advice of legal counsel, if necessary.

 All Covered Persons must make a full disclosure, in writing, of all relevant facts and circumstances whenever a conflict of interest exists or may appear to exist.
-In the event a Covered Person determines he/she has a conflict of interest on a particular matter under discussion or consideration, he/she must disclose the conflict to the Board of Directors, Compliance Committee, or to other committee members, as applicable, whether or not the conflict was previously included in the conflict disclosure form.
+In the event a Covered Person determines he/she has a conflict of interest on a particular matter under discussion or consideration, he/she must disclose the conflict to the Board of Directors, Compliance Committee, or to other committee members, as applicable, regardless if the conflict was previously included in the conflict disclosure form.

 Persons who fail to disclose a conflict (or potential conflict of interest) in accordance with this Policy may be subject to disciplinary action, including dismissal from office or appointment.